memfault/interrupt/_posts/2022-11-08-setup-a-ci-pipeline-using-github-actions-and-docker.md

 ---
-title: Setup a CI pipeline using GitHub Actions and Docker
-description: A step by step guide on how to setup continuous integration for firmware projects with GitHub Actions.
+title: "Pocket article: Continuous Integration with GitHub Actions"
 author: leoribg
+description: A step by step guide on how to setup continuous integration for firmw
 tags: [firmware-ci]
 ---